asim-qureshi/Typewriter.js/README.md

       });
 ```

 In the example above, the content is embedded in the HTML, hidden with CSS, and will be typed in via Typewriter.
-Typewriter will automatically adjust the CSS to show the element when typing in.
+Typewriter will automatically adjust the CSS to show the element when typing in, so you don't have to worry about adjusting it later.

 ## **About the cursor animation: